Table of Contents

 SEO isn’t just for websites; you can use it to optimize your Pinterest account as well.
 Additionally, it’s not only for search engines; a keyword-optimized account will allow visitors of your account to gain an understanding of what your business is about.

-Now that you have learned how to set up a Pinterest business page and created your own Pinterest for business, you can now use that instead and close Pinterest account which you’re no longer using or delete your Pinterest account.
+Now that you have learned how to set up a Pinterest business page and created your own Pinterest for business, you can now use that instead and close your Pinterest account, which you’re no longer using or delete your Pinterest account.
 A business-specific Pinterest account will open new doors for you and your brand, so you can now permanently close your old account for a newer and much more effective one.
 Besides, you can just reactivate your account when you want to.

 So, what are you waiting for?
 Start pinning!